-Getting a prepayment meter installed
+Getting an old-style prepayment meter installed

 If it would be the best option for you, contact your gas or electricity supplier.
 You can find out who your gas or electricity supplier is if you don’t already know.